FREQUENTLY ASKED QUESTIONS

 We believe it is possible to measure discipleship and Christ-centered character development.
 We have engaged a research firm to do this on an objective, independent basis.
 The Metrix Group has done research for numerous ministries in the developing world.
-Although it seems reasonable to expect that children who have at least three hours per week of Christ-centered teaching for 8 to 12 years will have been discipled better than children without this education, we wish to verify this by research.
+Although it seems reasonable to expect that 8-12 year old children who have at least three hours per week of Christ-centered teaching will have been discipled better than children without this education, we wish to verify this by research.
 We also hope schools will provide opportunities for students to put their faith in action through sharing their faith, tutoring other students, and serving the elderly and disabled.

 What do you measure?